 There was no word on pricing, though, and when LG's CES 2018 press conference rolled around the 88in behemoth was conspicuous only by its absence.

-Sony, on the other hand, proudly demonstrated an 85in 8K display at CES 2018, powered by the a new X1 Ultimate picture processor we hope it's fitting to future ranges of 4K OLED and LCD TVs.
+Sony, on the other hand, proudly demonstrated an 85in 8K display at CES 2018, powered by the new X1 Ultimate picture processor we hope it's fitting to future ranges of 4K OLED and LCD TVs.
 In our brief demonstration it looked glorious - and really very bright indeed.

 When will we be watching 8K?

-But while we're always interested in the latest technology, and it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now - or in the near future, for that matter.
+But while we're always interested in the latest technology, and of course it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now - or in the near future, for that matter.

 Shop floors may be full of 4K screens, but the vast majority of content is viewed by consumers in HD at best - and even the intrepid BBC has only lately dipped its toe in the 4K water.